kewisch/ical.js/README.md

 should work in all versions of Node.js and modern browsers.
 It does use getters and setters, so the minimum version of Internet Explorer is 9.

+## Timezones
+The stock ical.js does not register any timezones, due to the additional size it brings.
+If you'd like to do timezone conversion, and the timezone definitions are not included in the respective ics files, you'll need to use `ical.timezones.js` or its minified counterpart.

 ## Documentation

 For a few guides with code samples, please check out